nongyulin/Reproduction-of-Kaggle-Great-Works/README.md

 * Done By: Rob Muller
 * Language: Python

-> Good to know what IDE to learn if you want to be a Data Scientist.
+> - Good to know what IDE to learn if you want to be a Data Scientist.
+> - Good example for ML

+## 5 Russia, USA, India and other countries
+* Dataset:
+	1 2018 Kaggle ML & DS Survey;
+	2 Cost of Living per Country
+* Done By: Andrew Lukyanenko
+* Language: Python

+ > From the very beginning of this  report, the author already disclosed that "As expected most of the responders are from USA, India and China"
+ > However, the author put all the countries into four groups: US, India, Russia, and other countries.
+ > Personally speaking, I think it could be better that if the countries were divided into five groups: US, India, China, Russia, and other countries.